nikhil-balne/Sentimentally/backend/sentimentally/setup.md

+# Setting Up PostgreSQL Database and Backend

+This guide walks you through creating a PostgreSQL database and backend.

-# Setting Up PostgreSQL Database and User via pgAdmin
+# 1 Setting Up PostgreSQL Database and User via pgAdmin

-This guide walks you through creating a PostgreSQL database and user account using pgAdmin.
+creating a PostgreSQL database and user account using pgAdmin.

 ## 🔧 Connection Details